Ridgebeck/CarND-Advanced-Lane-Lines/writeup_template.md

 * It was verified that the curvature was over a certain minimum radius (150m for the highway test video).
 * Both lane lines were checked individually if they changed there curvature value abruptly from one frame to the other.
 If the change was higher than `change_factor` (set to 3) a specific error flag for this specific line was set.
 If the other line was considered to be "good" based on all other sanity checks the "bad" line was replaced with a copy of the "good" line in average distance (left or right) to the "good" line.
 No error flag was set in this situation.

 If at least one sanity check failed the error counter `tracking_errors.counter` was increased by one, the error mode was added to a error list (`tracking_errors.add_errors_to_list()`), the values of the old frame were used, and all errors flags were reset to "False".
 If no error occured the error counter was reset to 0, the error list was emptied and all current values were saved in the variables for the parameters of the last frame.
+If there occured more errors in a row than allowed (value of `tracking_errors.counter` reached the value defined in `tracking_errors.max_errors`) the tracking method was reset to the sliding window approach.

-After that the output was smoothened to reduce the effect of "jumping lines" by using a FIFO buffer with a `collections.deque()` container.
-The buffer size was defined in the variable `last_frame.buffer_size` and was set to 8.
-This provided a good smoothening effect while still being able to adapt quickly to curvature changes.
+The verified (or corrected) output was smoothened to reduce the effect of "jumping lines" by using a FIFO buffer with a `collections.deque()` container.
+The buffer size was defined in the variable `last_frame.buffer_size` and was set to 15.
+This provided a good smoothening effect while still being able to adapt reasonably quickly to curvature changes.
+This could be adjusted depending on the circumstances (e.g. highway vs. city streets).
 The image was visualized the same way as before, but now based on the smoothened results.

 All different steps were again saved in images and this time added as smaller images/videos that were overlayed with the final result.
-This was very important for tuning, trouble shooting and understanding of the influences of the differnent parameters.
+This was very important for tuning, trouble shooting and understanding of the influences of the different parameters.
 The result is the video `output_video_highway.mp4`.

+![alt text][video1]

 ## 8. Outlook